Edit this wiki page Follow

 Vagrant Story

-Elite Riskbreaker Ashley Riot tracks the bloodstained trail of a mysterious cult leader through the mystical city of Lea Monde in this classic, complex, PlayStation, action-tactical-RPG hybrid by the creator of Final Fantasy Tactics.
+Elite Riskbreaker Ashley Riot tracks the bloodstained trail of a mysterious cult leader through the mystical city of Lea Monde, in this cult classic action-tactical-RPG hybrid from Squaresoft.

 Overview